nereusx/tcsh-lxy/tcsh-tricks.md

 ```

 ## display exclamation mark
 Often it is very annoying that '!' has priority of single quotes and any other symbol.
-With this wat you can print it or add it to alias, prompt, etc without problems.
+With this you can print it or add it to alias, prompt, etc without problems.

 ```
 set EXCL="\041"